w3c/secure-payment-confirmation/developer-guide.md

    not allowed in WebAuthn.
 This supports user enrollment during the common payments flow of a `bank.com` embedded-iframe inside a top-level `merchant.com` or `psp.com` website.
-2. A `PaymentCredential` can be authenticated against from a 3p origin, e.g.
-   `merchant.com` can exercise a credential whose relying party is `bank.com`.
-   This allows merchants or PSPs to to use SPC authentication without the friction of redirecting to an issuer bank website.
+2. An origin my authenticate a user with the `PaymentCredential` of a different origin.
+For example, `merchant.com` can exercise a credential whose relying party is `bank.com`.
+This allows merchants or PSPs to use SPC authentication without the friction of redirecting to an issuer bank website.

 SPC also provides a standardized format for including transaction details (amount and currency) inside the signed assertation.
-This is possible to do with WebAuthn today, but SPC brings a convenient and standardized way to do it.
+This is possible to do with WebAuthn today, but SPC brings a convenient and standardized way to do it via a native browser user experience.

 ### Why is PaymentCredential bound to a payment instrument rather than to just the Relying Party?